openedx/edx-platform/docs/en_us/developers/source/accessibility.rst

 These are just a few core concepts developers need to keep in mind when developing user interfaces that work for everyone.
 More information is available from the W3C's Web Accessibility Initiative's `How People with Disabilities Use the Web: Overview <http://www.w3.org/WAI/intro/people-use-web/Overview.html>`_.

+Use semantic markup
+*******************

+The role, state and associated properties of an element are exposed to users of Assistive Technology either directly through the DOM or through the Accessibility API.
+Using elements for purposes other than the ones they are intended for have the consequence of falsely reporting the role, state and associated properties of the element to these users.
+This breaks features designed to make web apps easier to use and can often result in confusion when expected behaviors are not available.

+If the semantics and behavior you need already exist in a native HTML5 element, you should use that element:

+* If you want a button, use the ``<button>`` element and not a ``<div>`` that looks and behaves like a button.
+* If you want a checkbox, you should use an ``<input type=checkbox>`` and not try to recreate the states and properties you get with the native element for free.
+Chances are, you will not fully replicate all of them, i.e. making it focusable, toggling its checked state upon ``space`` or ``enter`` keypresses, exposing its label and  "`checkedness <http://www.w3.org/TR/html5/forms.html#concept-fe-checked>`_" to the Accessibility API (did you know a checkbox can be in an intermediate state?)
+* Are you really marking up a list of items, or are you using an ``<ul>`` as a styling hook?

 Make Your Images Accessible
 ***************************